Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/logo/readme-logo.png)

 # [SPEED TYPING GAME](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)
-This is a website of a speed typing game with an additional function that users can learn about basic information of the countries.
+This is a website of a speed typing game with an additional function that users can learn about information of the countries.
 I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development** in **[Code Institute](https://codeinstitute.net/)**, Ireland.

 It is a mobile responsive website however the speed typing game can be played on a laptop or desktop only as a keyboard is required.
 The link to the website is available **[HERE](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)**.